MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-create-income-document-records.md

 If you approve the incoming document record, the **Released** check box on the incoming document line is selected.
 The user in charge of creating, for example, purchase invoices can proceed to process the record.

-## <a name="create-an-incoming-document-record-by-taking-a-photo" />To create an incoming document record by taking a photo
+## <a name="create-an-incoming-document-record-by-taking-a-photo"></a>To create an incoming document record by taking a photo

 > [!NOTE]
 > The following procedure only applies to the [!INCLUDE[prod_short](includes/prod_short.md)] tablet and phone clients.